 A simple answer is to say things like “No” and “Maybe” more often; and you need to apply boundaries and consequences when your kids cross over the line.
 Balanced parenting is applying strength when needed; and tenderness at the same time.
 It is not just one or the other, it is both.
 The essence of balance in parenting is to stand beside your children and walk with them through life, while also determining to stand in front of them when you need to stop them from their foolish ways.
 Your goal should be to help your kids get to where they want to be, and keep them from going to a place they really don’t want to end up.
 But since they are too immature to know any better, you need to remain in control, no matter how upset it makes them temporarily.
 Then, as they mature in their thinking, the reins can be gradually released.
 Your kids will express their appreciation when they are older for holding them in line as teenagers, and they’ll realize that you did it out of love, not to be mean or rigid.
 In fact, they’ll ask for advice when they have children — and the beat goes on.
 It’s never too late to start being a balanced parent; have a loving relationship, while also holding them responsible.
 Your children need your correction, wisdom, and willingness to help them travel the path God has for them.
 They need you to be gentle and loving, but also firm — a clear reflection of both sides of God’s character.
 A wise man once told me, “When you’re called to be a servant, don’t stoop to be a king.”
 Parents are never a more like a servant than when they willingly love a child through anything.
 But don’t grow weary in doing what is right, since your first job is to be an authority in your child’s life.
 Your teen needs a parent and a friend, but when push comes to shove, they need a parent more.

-Should you need help finding troubled teen boarding schools or troubled teen schools or teen boarding schools or ranches for troubled teens, please let us know.
+Should you need help finding teen challenge schools or therapeutic boarding schools or therapeutic boarding schools or therapeutic boarding schools, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.